Itvisors/mendix-ValidationFeedback/README.md

 ## Validation Feedback
-In some cases you want to show validation messages on a attribute or association, but you cannot use the default validation message, for example for some custom widgets or when you want to show the validation not directly underneath the field.
+In some cases you want to show validation messages on an attribute or association, but you cannot use the default validation message, for example for some custom widgets or when you want to show the validation not directly underneath the field.
 You can of course build a workaround for this and add helper attributes to show the validation.
 This is not needed by using this widget.
 Just select the attribute or association you want to track and show the widget anywhere on the page.

 ## Features
 - Show validation message that is triggered for an attribute